-For a common person, the words Demurrage and Detention charges are kind of similar, but in the shipping industry, logistics and supply chain one cannot use them interchangeably.
+For a common person, the words Demurrage and Detention charges are kind of similar, but in the shipping industry, one cannot use them interchangeably.
 They are widely different from each other.
+Freight forwarders know these terms by heart as it comes to them with experience.

 Demurrage charges: Relates to cargo while it is still in the container